apolesskiy/just-save-load-godot/README.md

 "Resources considered harmful" for data that changes often or is exposed to players.
 * Loading resources from outside of res:// is a known ACE vector (https://github.com/godotengine/godot-proposals/issues/4925).
 * Renaming variables in resource scripts causes data loss that is difficult to recover from (https://github.com/godotengine/godot-proposals/issues/3152).
+* Resources do not support reference loops (https://github.com/godotengine/godot-proposals/issues/2657).

 ### ConfigFile?
 * It has the same ACE issue as resources.
 The underlying issue is that str_to_var can load any object, which includes `script` or objects containing `script`.
 JSON lets you disallow objects during deserialization.

 ### Plain JSON?
 * Doesn't give control over what to save and what not to save.
 * Doesn't save objects unless you turn it on explicitly, at which point it is exposed to the same ACE as everything else.